 - 200% increase in page views

 Ultimately, the Center was so pleased with the results that they continued to call on me to assist them with matters of design, development, accessibility, and marketing from 2014 through mid-2020.
-In fact, I’m proud to say that the Center is still using a modified version of the website today.

 The impact of our partnership led to rave reviews from Center leadership:

 Want to learn more?
 Read on for a deep dive into my methodical, collaborative process.

 Or, if you’re short on time, select the section that interests you most:

 Because the Center has two theaters, a museum, education programs, and a conference center, it also has numerous audiences with vastly different needs.
 That’s why the first three months of the project were dedicated to customer-centric research and strategy, including:

 Over 10,000 community members were invited to participate, and the response was incredible: